-А. (S// +F) Acquisition
+A. (S/AIF) Acquisition

-1. (S//NF) The FBI may acquire
+1. (S/AIF) The FBI may acquire

 pursuant to section 702 of the Act

-only in accordance with FBI targeting procedures that have been adopted by the Attorney section 702 of this Act is inconsistent with any of the limitations set forth in section 702(b),5 the

-General, in consultation with the DNI, pursuant to section 702(d) of the Act.
+only in accordance with FBI targeting procedures that have been adopted by the Attorney General, in consultation with the DNI, pursuant to section 702(d) of the Act.

-2. (U) As soon as FBI personnel recognize that an acquisition of information under
+2. (U) As soon as FBI personnel recognize that an acquisition of information under section 702 of this Act is inconsistent with any of the limitations set forth in section 702(b). the